Targa Tasmania

-Targa Tasmania is a tarmac-based rally event held on the island state of Tasmania, Australia, annually since 29 April 1992.
+Targa Tasmania is a tarmac-based rally event held on the island state of Tasmania, Australia, annually since 1992.
 The event takes its name from the Targa Florio, a former motoring event held on the island of Sicily.
 The competition concept is drawn directly from the best features of the Mille Miglia, the Coupe des Alpes and the Tour de Corse.

+History

+The inaugural event was held in April and May 1992 with a field of over 200 cars.

+After three competitors died in 2021 and another in 2022, Motorsport Australia revoked the event's licence.

+It is scheduled to resume in November 2025 with an amended course from Hobart to Launceston.

 Rally format

 The rally started as a five-day event, but has been run as a six-day event for anniversaries in 2001, 2006 and 2016.

 The layout of the 2016 event was: